 About the author

-Betty S. Anderson is Associate Professor of Middle East History at Boston University.
+Betty S. Anderson is Professor of Middle East History at Boston University.

 "This fascinating history of the modern Middle East reveals the complexities of the region, connecting past with present through a novel pedagogical approach.
 Betty Anderson has written the most sophisticated textbook I've read on the region, one that will quickly join the ranks of classic works in the field."

 "Betty Anderson's A History of the Modern Middle East draws on a new generation of scholarship to offer a social history of the Middle East that incorporates voices 'from below.'
 Tracing recurring patterns of power struggles since the early Ottoman era, Anderson also contextualizes the recent phase of uprisings within a deep history of political activism and rebellion and counters popular myths about political and cultural stasis in the Middle East."

 —Waleed Hazbun, Director of the Center for Arab and Middle Eastern Studies, American University of Beirut

 "In her deft analysis of the constantly changing region we call the 'Middle East,' Betty Anderson argues for the prominent role played by previously marginalized actors such as students, women, workers, and peasants in making the modern Middle East.
 This book represents a refreshing new approach that expands categories of analysis and is a valuable contribution to the field of Middle East Studies."

 "Many of the available introductory histories of the modern Middle East overemphasize the role of European powers and the top down authoritarian nature of the state.
 Betty Anderson's pathbreaking and multilayered account focuses on coalitions and networks and shows how groups can at once be subnational and transnational, creating an account of foreign intervention that does not rob the region's people of agency.
 An essential book for any instructor, scholar, or student of Middle East history, politics, society, and culture."